-Spoiler alert: Do not read this blog if you’re planning to see Gone Girl, based on the book with the same name by Gillian Flynn.
+Spoiler alert: Do not read this blog if you’re planning to see the movie Gone Girl.
+It is based on the book with the same name by Gillian Flynn.

-A few days ago I chose a romance featuring a jaded ex-lawyer who has seen too many of his fellow lawyers’ marriages crash and burn under the pressure of long working hours and the demands of their heartless, money-grubbing wives.
-He decides to start a business to provide men with real, honest, loving women – and maybe he’ll just find one for himself.
+A few days ago I chose a romance featuring a jaded ex-lawyer.
+He has seen too many of his fellow lawyers’ marriages crash and burn under the pressure of long working hours and the demands of their heartless, money-grubbing wives.
+He decides to start a business to provide men with real, honest, loving women.
+And maybe he’ll just find one for himself.
 I figured: cute premise, so I bit.

 Now where is our hero going to look for these women?

-The answer brings us into both class warfare and fantasy, since the money-grubbing women turn out to be socialites, and the real, honest, loving women are ones who represent the social status of the large majority of romance readers, which includes myself.
+The answer brings us into both class warfare and fantasy.
+The money-grubbing women turn out to be socialites.
+And the real, honest, loving women are ones who represent the social status of the large majority of romance readers, which includes myself.
 The heroine of the story I chose is the quintessential caretaker, the woman who takes care of absolutely everybody but herself.

 Second, I get the appeal of the dominant alpha male who is in charge in the boardroom and the bedroom.
 I simply wonder where the domination loses its appeal.
 I suppose it’s a matter of taste.
-On their first date the hero asks the heroine whether she wants a cocktail before dinner, and she says very clearly No. He orders her a glass of wine anyway, and she then proceeds to drink it.
-Later on she wants to order another glass, but the hero won’t let her because by that time she has already had three, and he points out that she has to work the next day.
+On their first date the hero asks the heroine whether she wants a cocktail before dinner.
+She says very clearly No. He orders her a glass of wine anyway, and she then proceeds to drink it.
+Later on she wants to order another glass, but the hero won’t let her because by that time she has already had three.
+He points out she has to work the next day.

-Here the fantasy to surrender control is all encompassing, right down to point where the heroine does not seem to know anything about her own mind, needs, and wants.
+The fantasy to surrender control is all encompassing, right down to point where the heroine does not seem to know anything about her own mind, needs, and wants.
 Perhaps if a woman is a 24/7 caretaker, always attending to others’ needs, she doesn’t know her own.
-I note that a number of stories these days feature heroines who are blind to their own real needs, even when these characters are otherwise described as being independent and/or generally able to take care of themselves.
+I note that a number of stories these days feature heroines who are blind to their own real needs.
+Even when these characters are otherwise described as being independent and/or generally able to take care of themselves.

 The point is: the man in these stories knows the woman’s mind better than she does.

 We come now to Gone Girl whose plot is fueled by the exact opposite male/female psychological dynamic.
-The woman, Amy, knows her own mind thoroughly, knows exactly what she wants at every moment, and knows how to get it.
+The woman, Amy, knows her own mind thoroughly.
+She knows exactly what she wants at every moment, and knows how to get it.
 It helps that she is Botticelli beautiful.

-Amy’s husband, Nick, is so unaware of the way his wife’s mind works that he does not guess until midpoint that she has brilliantly framed him for her supposed death.
+Amy’s husband, Nick, is unaware of the way his wife’s mind works.
+So much so that he does not guess until midpoint that she has brilliantly framed him for her supposed death.
 The story opens and closes with Nick expressing a desire to break his beautiful wife’s head open in order to unspool her thoughts.
-At the beginning Nick’s expressed desire is a bit startling but still poignant, suggesting that he wishes to know her better in order to be closer to her.
-At the end this same expressed desire rings with violence, suggesting that he would really like her head to open and her brains to spill out.
+At the beginning Nick’s expressed desire is a bit startling but still poignant.
+It suggests that he wishes to know her better in order to be closer to her.
+At the end this same expressed desire rings with violence.
+The viewer has the clear idea that he would really like her head to open and her brains to spill out.